tonethar/IGME-330-Master/notes/HW-mapbox-3.md

  <hr>

- 3) One issue remaining though - how about we convert `latitude` and `longitude` to the `Number` type above.
+ 3) One issue remaining though - how about we convert `latitude` and `longitude` to the `Number` type above?
 There's a somewhat complicated "one-liner" approach using the *spread operator* - we'll let you do that on your own.
-Rr you can just add 2 lines of code to the constructor:
+Or you can just add 2 lines of code to the constructor:

  ```js
  this.latitude = +this.latitude;